 We have identified BridgerPay as a payment provider of some broker scams in the last few weeks and subsequently put it on the Payment Processor Blacklist.
-We are of the opinion that without the intentional or negligent involvement of payment processors most of the scams would not be possible in the first place.
+We are sure that without the intentional or negligent involvement of payment processors, most of the scams would not be possible in the first place.
 FinTelegram wants to warn consumers, investors, and the payment industry about these bad payment processors via the blacklist.
-BridgerPay is no longer on it.

 BridgerPay and Ran Cohen